johe123qwe/github-trending/README.md

 ## Java

+* 【2025-01-28】[wso2 / product-is](https://github.com/wso2/product-is) - Welcome to the WSO2 Identity Server source code!
+For info on working with the WSO2 Identity Server repository and contributing code, click the link below.
 * 【2025-01-27】[anonfaded / FadCam](https://github.com/anonfaded/FadCam) - Seamless background video recorder for Android – ad-free and open-source, with customizable options.
 * 【2025-01-26】[PurpurMC / Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.
 * 【2025-01-25】[aeron-io / aeron](https://github.com/aeron-io/aeron) - Efficient reliable UDP unicast, UDP multicast, and IPC message transport